Blog post

 Not only did we gain many great colleagues, but we also acquired their advanced technology for detecting vulnerabilities in Python.
 After months of work, we took the best of the Sonar & RIPS engines to produce a new security engine for Python.
 We actually replaced the engine entirely, moving from so-called fixed point analysis to symbolic analysis.

-This means the security engine for Python is now field-sensitive, and commercial editions of SonarQube 9.9 LTS can precisely track which field of an object is tainted (or not) by malicious user input.
+This means the security engine for Python is now field-sensitive, and commercial editions of SonarQube Server 9.9 LTS can precisely track which field of an object is tainted (or not) by malicious user input.
 For you, this means fewer false-positives so you can concentrate on fixing real vulnerabilities, not analyzing the fake ones.

 Fixing false-positives